 Delhi events in March

 It’s March, and Delhi’s weather is arguably at its most gorgeous.
 The heat’s made a slightly earlyish appearance (or has it?
 Summer always feels like a slightly unwelcome prospect following a perfect spring) and everyone’s ditched the sweaters and jackets.
 March also, incidentally, means it’s time for Holi!
 One of Delhi’s favourite festivals, because we love getting down and dirty.
 Ahem.
-The biggest ticket (literally – entry is bloody pricey) event this month is Ye’s India tour.
-The rapper and hip-hop giant previously known as Kanye West is heading to Delhi at the end of the month!
-Other big performers include Punjabi rapper Honey Singh, as well as a great lineup of comedy shows: Aakash Gupta, Anubhav Bassi, Prashasti Singh, and loads more.
+The biggest ticket event (literally – entry is bloody pricey) this month was supposed to be Ye’s India tour, but he's heading to Delhi in May instead.
+Fear not: other big performers include Punjabi rapper Honey Singh, as well as a great lineup of comedy shows: Aakash Gupta, Anubhav Bassi, Prashasti Singh, and loads more.
 It’s a big month in terms of general activity too: Ramzan is on, of course, which means certain neighbourhoods around Chandni Chowk and Jamia will be abuzz with loads of activity after dark.
 There will, obviously, also be loads of Holi parties (catered as well as BYOB) around the city.
 Our guide tells you which ones are worth your buck.

 Things to do in Delhi this week